varunkumardev/amitmerchant1990.github.io/_posts/2020-12-03-execute-code-outside-of-transaction-only-when-it-commits-laravel-8x.md

 }
 ```

-Note here that, this code will still work as the code will be executed right away if there's no enclosing transaction.
+Note here that, this code will still work in cases when there's no enclosing transaction as the code will be executed right away.